Skip to main content

 networks:

-- backend # connect to network where gitlab service is connected
+- backend # connect to the network where gitlab runs

 docker-compose up -d gitlab-runner